Prosper67/alx-system_engineering-devops/0x00-shell_basics/README.md

-ln -s /bin/ls-ls- Symbolic link cp -rua *.html ../ Copy all HTML files in the current working directory mv [[:upper:]]* /tmp/u move files beginning with uppercase to the directory. rm *~ delete all files in current working directory that ends with character ~
+ln -s /bin/ls-ls- Symbolic link cp -rua *.html ../ Copy all HTML files in the current working directory mv [[:upper:]]* /tmp/u move files beginning with uppercase to the directory. rm *~ delete all files in current working directory that ends with character mkdir -p welcome/to/school creates directories~